 On December 14, 1983, a gunman robbed an Arby’s restaurant in Toledo, Ohio, and shot and wounded a Toledo police officer.

-Although the robber wore a mask, three employees identified 27-year-old Morgan Miller as the gunman.
+The robber entered the restaurant with a knit ski hat pulled down over his face.
+But during the holdup, he pulled it up and subsequently three employees identified 27-year-old Morgan Miller as the gunman.
 Miller and two friends had been in the restaurant a short time before the robbery and one of his friends argued with a worker about an order.

 After Miller was arrested, Joseph Clark, who was in custody on unrelated murder and robbery charges, confessed to committing the Arby’s holdup and shooting.
 He later recanted the confession during questioning by police.